Collective Entity Alignment via Adaptive Features: Abstract

 \section{Abstract}

 Entity alignment (EA) identifies entities that refer to the same real-world object but locate in different knowledge graphs (KGs), and has been harnessed for KG construction and integration.
-When generating EA results, current embedding-based solutions treat entities independently and fail to take into account the interdependence between entities.
-In addition, most of embedding-based EA methods either fuse different features on representation-level and generate unified entity embedding for alignment, which potentially causes information loss, or aggregate features on outcome-level with hand-tuned weights, which is not practical with increasing numbers of features.

-To tackle these deficiencies, we propose a collective embedding-based EA framework with adaptive feature fusion mechanism.
-We first employ three representative features, i.e., structural, semantic and string signals, for capturing different aspects of the similarity between entities in heterogeneous KGs.
-These features are then integrated at outcome-level, with dynamically assigned weights generated by our carefully devised adaptive feature fusion strategy.
-Eventually, in order to make collective EA decisions, we formulate EA as the classical stable matching problem between entities to be aligned, with preference lists constructed using fused feature matrix.
-It is further effectively solved by deferred acceptance algorithm.
+When generating EA results, current solutions treat entities independently and fail to take into account the interdependence between entities.
+To fill this gap, we propose a collective EA framework.
+We first employ three representative features, i.e., structural, semantic and string signals, which are adapted to capture different aspects of the similarity between entities in heterogeneous KGs.
+In order to make collective EA decisions, we formulate EA as the classical stable matching problem, which is further effectively solved by deferred acceptance algorithm.
 Our proposal is evaluated on both cross-lingual and mono-lingual EA benchmarks against state-of-the-art solutions, and the empirical results verify its effectiveness and superiority.
-We also perform ablation study to gain insights into framework modules.